RIM walk in Kings Canyon

 The French colleague of mine in his French accent said, “You should visit Kings Canyon, and it is very beautiful.
 And I drove from Ayers Rock“.

-With conflicting thoughts, I decided to spend my last savings on the experience and finally booked my day tour to Kings Canyon with AAT Kings, blaming whoever said it is worth spending the money on experience rather than materialistic things!
+With conflicting thoughts, I decided to spend my last savings on the experience and finally booked my day tour to Kings Canyon with AAT Kings, blaming whoever said it is worth spending the money on experiences rather than materialistic things!

 Previous night of the tour